Understanding Flow Behaviors of Supercooled Liquids by Embodying Solid-Liquid Duality at Particle Level: DISCUSSION: A MODEL ANALYSIS

 where $g(E_\mathrm{b})=\dot{\gamma}\mathrm{e}^{E_\mathrm{b}/k_\mathrm{B}T}/\Gamma$.
 With the preceding equation, we can find the average local strain $\bar{\gamma}$ under steady shear by:

-In Sec.~\ref{sec:linear_regression}, we find that the second generation of $g_{l,i}^m$ well connects the local structure to local dynamics.
-Here, we adopt the second generation of $g_{2,i}^{-2}$ to represent the local distortion.
-Moreover, for the sake of simplicity, we do not differentiate particle species when calculating $g_{2,i}^{-2}$ with Eq.~\ref{eq:glm_for_particle}.
-With these considerations, we construct the following vector for describing the distortion of the local configuration of particle $i$:
+Here, we adopt the second generation of $g_{2,i}^{-2}$ to represent the local distortion, as suggested in section~\ref{sec:linear_regression}, and do not differentiate particle species when calculating $g_{2,i}^{-2}$ with equation~\ref{eq:glm_for_particle}.
+We construct the following vector for describing the distortion of the local configuration of particle $i$:

 Here, the set $\{r_1, r_2, \cdots, r_n\}$ gives a series of distances from the reference particle $i$.
 With $Y_i$, we find the average distortion by: